Explainable fetal ultrasound quality assessment with progressive concept bottleneck models: Method

 \section{Method}

-We consider a visual task where the input image $x \in {\mathbb{R}}^{h\times w \times m}$ with $m$ channels, height $h$ and width $w$, induces a predicted target $y$.
+We consider the fetal ultrasound quality assessment task where the input image $x \in {\mathbb{R}}^{h\times w \times m}$ with $m$ channels, height $h$, and width $w$, induces a predicted target $y$.
 A black box model would learn a direct mapping predicting $x \mapsto y$, which is non-transparent and thus not explainable.

-As stated before, the visual understanding task is essentially a hierarchical abstraction process of concepts.
-Inspired by the heuristic procedure \textbf{"seeing"}, \textbf{"conceiving"} and \textbf{"concluding"}, we propose Progressive Concept Bottleneck Models (PCBMs), which consist of three stages corresponding to the three steps in the procedure. \cref{fig:network} demonstrates the architecture of PCBM.
-We represent PCBM as a mapping $f(l(g(x)))$, where $g$ \textbf{"saw"} segmentation concepts from $x$, $l$ \textbf{"conceived"} property concepts from the segmentation, and $f$ \textbf{"concluded"} the prediction from property.
-To eliminate information leakage~\cite{margeloiu2021concept, mahinpei2021promises} and to enable concept intervention, the three stages were trained independently.
+The fetal US quality assessment task is essentially a hierarchical abstraction process of concepts.
+Inspired by the heuristic procedure \textit{\textbf{``seeing"}}, \textit{\textbf{``conceiving"}} and \textit{\textbf{``concluding"}}, we propose Progressive Concept Bottleneck Models, which consist of three stages corresponding to the three steps in the procedure.
+Fig.~\ref{fig:network} demonstrates the architecture of P-CBM.
+We represent P-CBM as a mapping $f(l(g(x)))$, where $g$ \textit{\textbf{``saw"}} segmentation concepts from $x$, $l$ \textit{\textbf{``conceived"}} property concepts from the segmentation, and $f$ \textit{\textbf{``concluded"}} the prediction from property.
+To eliminate information leakage~\citep{margeloiu2021concept, mahinpei2021promises} , the three stages are trained independently.
 This means that at each stage, ground truth targets from the previous stage are used for training, whereas predicted targets are used for testing.
-We introduce the $g$, $l$, and $f$ in detail respectively in~\cref{subsec:stage1},~\cref{subsec:stage2} and~\cref{subsec:stage3}.
+We introduce the $g$, $l$, and $f$ in detail respectively in section~\ref{subsec:stage1}, section~\ref{subsec:stage2} and section~\ref{subsec:stage3}.